Filing Procedures

 7. Certification of No Appeals

-After twenty (20) days from the decision filing date has elapsed, the applicant may bring the decision into the City Clerk's office so they can attest that no appeals have been filed.
+After twenty (20) days from the decision filing date have elapsed, the applicant must bring the original written decision into the City Clerk's office.
+The Clerk's Office will stamp the decision and certify that no appeals have been filed.

 8. Recording the Decision and Accompanying Plans